What Is Attachment Parenting And How Does It Work?

 On the other hand, an English psychiatrist John Bowlby worked with emotionally disturbed children and developed a similar theory called attachment theory.
 Mary Ainsworth, a child development psychologist also contributed many ideas to attachment theory.
 This theory emphasizes that young children rely heavily on their primary caregiver to give them a psychic foundation that results in secure relationships and attachment to other people later in life.
 In some ways, the ideas of attachment theory and attachment parenting overlap.
 However, attachment parenting is a more structured practice, and some critics feel it can lead to a mother feeling guilt or shame if she cannot provide the full range of ‘baby Bs’ for her child.

 The theory of attachment parenting also discourages parents from looking to what they call ‘baby trainers’ for advice on how to nurture their baby.
-Baby trainers, such as a developmental psychologist, often advise the parents to ignore the infant’s cues and follow a ridged formula or schedule of parenting.
-In contrast, attachment parenting encourage the mother to trust her instincts and have confidence in her ability to recognize the infant’s cues to know what to do and when to do it.
+Baby trainers, such as developmental psychologists, often advise the parents to ignore the infant’s cues and follow a rigid rigid formula or schedule of parenting.
+In contrast, attachment parenting encourages the mother to trust her instincts and have confidence in her ability to recognize the infant’s cues to know what to do and when to do it.

 Attachment theory: Sears and Sears "7 Baby Bs" of attachment parenting